An Inbound TAXII™ Exchange Feed ingests STIX™ (Structured Threat Information eXpression)–formatted data from a TAXII server.

 - Username and Password: Click in the boxes to enter each field.

 - Enable 2-way Authentication: Click on the gray rectangle and toggle to Yes to provide a Certificate.
 Provide the Private Key and Certificate found in the .pem certificate file.
 If the certificate in the .pem certificate file is not in Private Key PKCS#8 format, then it will need to be converted before it is entered into ThreatConnect.
+As the type of Private Key required by the distant TAXII server can vary, please contact the TAXII server administrator for information about the standard required for that server.
+Then extract and convert the saved .pem file to the proper format.

 - TEST CONNECTION: Click on this button to test the connection if the remote TAXII server allows for connection testing.